 Alexandra is a member of the New York State Bar Association, the American Bar Association, and the Bar Association of Frankfurt am Main, Germany.

 Alexandra is admitted to practice in the state of New York, as well as in Germany.
 She is licensed to practice as a Special Legal Consultant in the District of Columbia.
-Alexandra is not a member of the District of Columbia Bar and is supervised by members of the firm who are members of the District of Columbia Bar.
+Alexandra is not a member of the Massachusetts Bar and is supervised by members of the firm who are members of the Massachusetts Bar.